vovikilelik/react-lens/readme.md

     return <button onClick={() => setCount(count + 1)}>{ count }</button>
 }

+`useLens` will automatically re-render component if lens node has been changed externally.

 /* uses */
 <Counter lens={/* Your counter lens */} />
 ```